January 27, 2023

 3. Gender - Men are three to four times more likely to develop bladder cancer than women.

-4. Race - White people are more likely to develop bladder cancer than African Americans.
+4. Race - White people are more likely to develop this cancer than African Americans.

-5. Exposure to certain chemicals - Certain chemicals, such as those used in manufacturing rubber, leather, and dye industries, have been linked to an increased risk of bladder cancer.
+5. Exposure to certain chemicals - Certain chemicals, such as those used in manufacturing rubber, leather, and dye industries, have been linked to an increased risk of this disease.

 6. Personal history of bladder cancer - A previous diagnosis of bladder cancer increases the risk of a recurrence.